 Overall, the models including CMAQ perform better (have lower RMSE and higher R2 values) than the models not including CMAQ.
-This not surprising given that the models not including CMAQ have less information and include years with higher than average PM2.5.
-Note: when we ran a model without CMAQ on the years 2008-2016 only, the results were slightly better than those from a model without CMAQ that included 2017 and 2018, but still worse than the model with CMAQ.
-Similarly unsurprising is that the spatial-folds models perform much worse than the random-folds models.
-This is because the spatial folds do not allow for observations from the same location to be in multiple folds.
-Finally, the testing metrics all perform worse than their training (10-fold CV) counterparts.
-Some of the discrepancy between training and testing set results is because of the testing data set not being used to inform model selection; some of the discrepancy is because of random chance.
+This may be due to the additional information provided by the CMAQ output or could be because the models without CMAQ include two additional years of data that had more high PM2.5 days, which are much harder to predict accurately than lower values.
+When we ran a model without CMAQ on the years 2008-2016 only, the results were slightly better than those from a model without CMAQ that included 2017 and 2018, but still worse than the model with CMAQ.

+The spatial-folds models perform worse than the random-folds models.
+This is not surprising because the spatial folds do not allow for observations from the same location to be in multiple folds, therefore the models are predicting to locations that they did not train on, whereas random folds have likely trained on observations at all locations, thus are more likely to predict values better for those locations.
+Using solely random folds, however, can be misleading as to the performance of the models when they are predicting at locations without monitoring data.
+Thus we posit that most of the models presented in the literature previously that use random folds are reporting R2 values that are likely higher than their predictive performance at non-sampled locations.

+Performance of our models on our completely left-out testing data set provide worse metrics than their training (10-fold CV) counterparts.
+Some of the discrepancy between training and testing set results is because of the testing data set not being used to inform the model; some of the discrepancy is because of random chance of a given monitoring site being in the testing data set.

+The performance metrics for our full models (without any cross-validation folds and that we use for prediction) on the CMAQ and non-CMAQ datasets are, respectively, RMSE = 1.726 and R2 = 0.960; RMSE = 2.027 and R2 = 0.961.
+These are much better performance metrics than any of those in the tables below because the full models train on the whole data set, and thus are not realistic representations of how accurately our model will be able to predict at locations outside of our training set, which is best represented by the spatial folds models.
 Henceforth, all results in this section refer to the spatial-folds analysis.
 Results from the random-folds analysis are in the Supplementary Material.

 The predicted-versus-observed plots in Figure XX illustrate the variation in both predictions from our models and observations of PM2.5.
 It is clear from these plots that there were many more high values in the years 2017 and 2018 (on the non-CMAQ plots).
-Also, both models tend to dramatically underpredict values of PM2.5 higher than 200 µg/m3.
-This makes sense given that we have so many fewer high values than low values in the training set.
+Also, all models tend to dramatically underpredict values of PM2.5 higher than 200 µg/m3, which is likely because there are fewer high values than low values in the training set.

-Because our models tend to underpredict the highest observations, which tend to be associated with wildfires, RMSE is a more illustrative metric than R2, a measure of linear correlation.
-Thus, we present tables with the RMSE values here, and tables with the R2 values in the Supplementary Material.